codechips/FooocusPlus/update_log.md

 This version includes various package updates.
 If the auto-update doesn't work you can do one of the following:
 1. Open a terminal in the Fooocus folder (location of config.txt) and run `git pull`
 2. Update packages
-   - Windows (installation through zip file): open a terminal in the Fooocus folder (location of config.txt) `..\python_embeded\python.exe -m pip install -r .\requirements_versions.txt` (Windows using embedded python, installation method zip file) or download Fooocus again (zip file attached to this release)
+   - Windows (installation through zip file): open a terminal in the Fooocus folder (location of config.txt) `..\python_embedded\python.exe -m pip install -r .\requirements_versions.txt` (Windows using embedded python, installation method zip file) or download Fooocus again (zip file attached to this release)
    - other: manually update the packages using `python.exe -m pip install -r requirements_versions.txt` or use the docker image

 ---